 - 1. The Honours Programme Master is an individual programme in addition to the regular Master's programme and is offered in the 2nd, 3rd and 4th semester. - 2.
 Students who have finished their bachelor programme with an average mark of 7.5 (out of 10) or higher and/or nominal students who have shown an excellent performance during the first Master semester may apply by means of an essay. - 3.
 The English written essay contains the motivation and expresses the vision and/or goal that the student wants to pursue with the Honours Programme Master.
 In addition to that a proposal for an honours programme (activities and content) and corresponding planning is added.
 The programme should show coherence within a specific theme. - 4.
 Based on the criteria referred to in 9.2 and 9.3, students will be selected and admitted to the Honours Programme Master by or on behalf of the Director of Education. - 5.
 The IDE Honours Programme Master will comprise at least 21 credits: - a.
-Of these 21 credits, 5 must be completed in the TU Delft component of the Honours Programme Master, to be obtained by: - following the course 'Critical Reflection on Technology' (UD2010), - playing an active role within the Honours Programme Master community.
+Of these 21 credits, 5 must be completed in the TU Delft component of the Honours Programme Master - b.
+The remaining credits (16) must be completed in the faculty component of the Honours Programme Master - 6.
+Any student selected for participation in the Honours Programme Master must submit his options for the faculty component to the Director of Education for approval.